tmfarrell/tmfarrell.github.io/_posts/2026-02-24-product_principles.md

 - **Development** = **building** (engineering the solution) + **launching** (making it available)
 - **Growth** = **launching** (marketing and sales) + **learning** (measuring value delivered)

-**Actitivies & Modes**
+**Actions & Modes**

-Every activity involves all modes, however, inherently some activities bias more towards certain modes than others.
+Every action involves all modes, however, inherently some bias more towards certain modes than others.

 Learning and hypothesizing by their very nature require much more _thinking_ than _doing_.
 You also want to make sure to be _communicating_ your learnings and updated strategy/ hypotheses prior to investing in more development.